Borokoro/cv/README.md

 ```
  make deploy-web
 ```
-This command will execute all of the commands inside the Makefile.
-If your command doesn't work I recommend checking if you have make command installed on your device.
+This command will execute all of the commands inside Makefile.
+If your command doesn't work, I recommend checking if you have make command installed on your device.
-If not you can install it by following the steps provided in the most voted answear on this [page](https://stackoverflow.com/questions/32127524/how-can-i-install-and-use-make-in-windows).
+If not, you can install it by following the steps provided in the most voted answear on this [page](https://stackoverflow.com/questions/32127524/how-can-i-install-and-use-make-in-windows).

 ## Features